SSHRC Manual for Adjudication Committee Members 2022-23

 For some funding opportunities, SSHRC solicits external assessments for grant applications to assist the committee in its deliberation.
 The committee is asked to distance itself from any external assessment received by SSHRC that appears to contain unprofessional, discriminatory or biased comments, and to indicate this in writing when an applicant is provided with feedback.

-Chairs: For some competitions, committee chairs participate in a pre-adjudication discussion with SSHRC staff to clarify chair roles and responsibilities, and ensure SSHRC policies, practices and evaluation criteria are consistently applied.
+Chairs: For some competitions, committee chairs participate in a pre-adjudication discussion with program officers to clarify chair roles and responsibilities, and ensure SSHRC policies, practices and evaluation criteria are consistently applied.

 Members: Committee members may be asked to participate in a brief orientation call to receive specific details about the adjudication process, timelines, relevant materials, and the review of applications.
-Committee members can also ask SSHRC staff questions and discuss any issues with their committee colleagues.
+Committee members can also ask program officers questions and discuss any issues with their committee colleagues.

-Most committees conduct a calibration teleconference, which the committee chair leads, several weeks before the adjudication.
-Members discuss the consistent use of evaluation criteria and the scoring system, time-management strategies for the adjudication meeting, and have a simulation of committee deliberations.
+Several weeks before adjudication, most committees conduct a calibration meeting led by the committee chair.
+Members discuss the consistent use of evaluation criteria and the scoring system, agree on time-management strategies for the adjudication meeting, and have a simulation of committee deliberations.

-Members are asked to report their scores for each selected application in advance of the calibration teleconference.
+Members are asked to report their scores for each selected application in advance of the calibration meeting.
 The standard deviations of each reader’s scores will be communicated to them.
-Readers should adjust their scores, if necessary, in light of the calibration teleconference.
+Readers should adjust their scores, if necessary, in light of the calibration meeting.
 The committee may revisit the applications selected for the calibration exercise during the adjudication meeting.